rezashamji/ToolUniverse/docs/tools/euhealth_tools.rst

 This writes the same two files to ``data/embeddings/``.
 Re-running is safe; it adds new items and skips duplicates.

-  You never need to figure out any “embedding dimension.”
-The builder detects what it needs.
+  You never need to provide an “embedding dimension” or any extra parameters.
+It’s automatically detected based on your model and provider.

 What each tool returns
 ----------------------